borkdude/carve/README.md

 ## Usage

-Currently `carve` only has one command line option, `-o` or `--opts` which expects an EDN map of the following options:
+Currently `carve` only has one command line option, `-o` or `--opts` which expects an EDN map of the following options of which only `:paths:` is required:

 - `:paths`: a list of paths to analyze
 - `:ignore-vars`: a list of vars to ignore